yesodweb/serversession/README.md

     to maintain long expiration times while still having secure logouts.

   * _Cookie size_.
-As the cookie contain the whole session data plus some overhead, care must be taken not to create too much session data.
+As the cookie contains the whole session data plus some overhead, care must be taken not to create too much session data.
 Yesod already saves the logged in user ID via `yesod-auth` and a XSRF token via `yesod-form`.
 This